s-chh/PatchRot/README.md

 | :---         | :---         |
 | PatchRot pretraining | python main_pretrain.py --dataset cifar10 |
 | Finetuning pretrained model | python main_finetune.py --dataset cifar10 --init patchrot |
-- For baseline (random init) training use <strong>`main_finetune.py --dataset cifar10 --init none`</strong>
+- For baseline training (random init) use <strong>`main_finetune.py --dataset cifar10 --init none`</strong>
-- We used a DeiT-Tiny transformer for the experiments and modified patch sizes based on the dataset.
+- We used a DeiT-Tiny transformer for the experiments and modified the patch size based on the dataset.
    - Details are available in <a href="https://github.com/s-chh/PatchRot/tree/main/config">config</a>

 - To change the dataset, replace cifar10 with the appropriate dataset. <br>